gis-ops/routingpy/CONTRIBUTING.md

 make hmtl
 ```

-The documentation will have been added to `routingpy/docs/build/html` and you can `index.html` in your web browser to view
+The documentation will have been added to `routingpy/docs/build/html` and you can open `index.html` in your web browser to view
 the changes.

+We realize that *re-structured text* is not the most user-friendly format, but it is the currently best available
+documentation format for Python projects.
+You'll find lots of copy/paste material in the existing implementations.

 ## Adding router